Retiring might be many years away for you, but taking the time to prepare now will help you move into a stress-free retirement when you are ready.

 Multiply the total monthly amount by 12 and use this annual total in Step 3 below.

 Step 3: Check if there is a shortfall

-Now you have a rough idea of how much you want to have saved by the time you retire, see whether you’re likely to reach this by contributing to your super at your current rate by using our Retirement Calculator.
+Now you have a rough idea of how much you want to spend each year when you retire, see whether you’re likely to reach goal by contributing to your super at your current rate by using our Retirement Calculator.
 It’s important to keep in mind that your income and guaranteed super contributions may increase over this time period.

 Step 4: Speed up the process

 Whether there’s a shortfall or you want to make sure you have more super when you retire, there are ways you can boost your super.